- What to see

 - Price: Free

-- Accommodation Nearby: Stay in one of our cheap apartments in Barcelona, in the nieghbourhood of Sant Martí.
+- Accommodation Nearby: Stay in one of our Barcelona apartments, in the nieghbourhood of Sant Martí.

 - Website: Coordinadora VERN, organiser of the festivals